kingmagress/wavezbg660/README.md

 ## Known features
 It does NOT work with CXMB.

+Also, no warranties, guarantees etc given.
+You're on your own.

 ## Credits
 Shoutouts to the PSP Homebrew Community for being awesome, Bagieta for inspiring me to do this with their PAF reversal efforts and YOU for using the plugin!